-These X (discrete input), Y (discrete output), WX (analog input) and WY (analog output) addresses are automatically assigned by Do-more Designer.
+These X, Y, WX and WY addresses are automatically assigned by Do-more Designer.
 You have the option to manually configure these addresses by selecting Manual in the Mapping Mode section at the bottom of the window.

 The Manual Mode Instructions section, also found at the bottom of the window, details the various color indications associated with this mode.